mbabynames search ✿

-India is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "from India".
+India is a two-syllable name of English origin, meaning "from India".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20